-Furthermore, even scarier is that fact that Zyrtec can cause additional issues for dogs with kidney problems and liver problems.
+Furthermore, even scarier is the fact that Zyrtec can cause additional issues for dogs with kidney problems and liver problems.

-While your dog may no longer have symptoms of allergies, it is entirely possible that Zyrtec may exacerbate other issues much worse than itchy skin.
+While your dog may no longer show any signs of allergies, it is entirely possible that Zyrtec may exacerbate other issues that may be much worse than itchy skin.

-One of the potential side effects of using Zyrtec in dogs is urine retention.
-Urine retention presents serious problems when giving the drug to dogs with kidney problems as it can make their pre-existing conditions much worse.
+As mentioned above, one of the potential side effects of Zyrtec in dogs is urine retention.
+Urine retention can present serious problems in a dog with kidney problems, as administration of the drug can make the pre-existing conditions much worse.

 The same potential harm exists for dogs with liver issues.
-Zyrtec can lead to further liver conditions and make their current situation worse off.
+Zyrtec can lead to further liver conditions and make the current situation worse than before.

-Additionally, nursing dogs should not be given Zyrtec as the medication can be passed onto puppies through their mother's milk.
+Additionally, nursing dogs should not be given Zyrtec, as the medication can be passed onto puppies through the mother's milk.
 Nursing puppies are far too young to be given conventional drugs such as Zyrtec.

-Lastly, your vet should always be implicitly aware of any other medicines that your dog is currently on.
-This goes for when prescribing a drug like Zyrtec or any other medication.
+Lastly, your vet should always be aware of any other medications being given to your dog.
+This applies when prescribing a drug like Zyrtec or any other medication.

-It’s important for your veterinarian to know everything that your dog is taking so that they can prescribe a drug that will not have adverse effects when mixed with their current medical treatment.
+It’s important for your veterinarian to be informed of everything that your dog is being given so that they can prescribe a drug that is less likely to have adverse effects when mixed with their current medical treatment.